 #1 – Buffets are the Cheapest Option

 Whether you’re attending a corporate event or a wedding, so many hosts opt for the buffet dinner in the hopes of keeping costs within budget, but the truth of the matter is this isn’t always the truth.
 In fact, a sit-down set meal could be even more cost-effective.
 If you’re planning an event, consider adding a grazing platter catering menu instead of a buffet so that guests may enjoy a range of tiny meals on one plate, making the event appear more exotic.

-Typically, a buffet needs to be filled with food to look appetizing, needs more staff to keep it running, and will have lots of food left over, no much how many runs you make, overall boosting the cost and making it very expensive.
+Typically, a buffet needs to be filled with food to look appetizing, needs more staff to keep it running, and will have lots of food leftover, no much how many runs you make, overall boosting the cost and making it very expensive.

 #2 – Guest Counts Need to be Exact